budcribar/RemoteBlazorWebViewTutorial/WpfBlazor/ConvertToRemoteBlazor.md

   <blazor:BlazorWebView x:Name="RemoteBlazorWebView" HostPage="wwwroot\index.html" Services="{DynamicResource services}">
   ```

-- Modify the MainWindow.xaml.cs file.
-Set the Id to Empty so a new Id is generated each time,  and finally set the Server Uri
+- Modify the `MainWindow.xaml.cs` file.
+Add the AddRemoteWpfBlazorWebView service, Set the Id to Empty so a new Id is generated each time, add the ReadyToConnect handler,  and finally set the Server Uri

    Change:
    ```